By Tamra Booth, Keeeps

-- Look for handmade products – pottery (cake stands, lemon squeezers, vases, pestle and mortar etc), cakes, jams, chocolate, soap, jewellery and more.
+- Look for handmade products – pottery (cake stands, lemon squeezers, vases, salt pigs, pestle and mortar etc), cakes, jams, chocolate, soap, jewellery and more.
 Look for local foodie and community pages and influencers on Instagram for inspo.

 - Buy from small, local businesses.
 Find ideas on your local Facebook community page.